-Barely six months earlier, on 27th May, Ark Royal played a key role in an attack on the German super-battleship Bismarck.
+The Ark Royal’s most famous mission came in May 1941, when it played a key role in an attack on the German super-battleship Bismarck.
 An assault by Swordfish biplanes launched from Ark Royal disabled the Bismarck’s steering, allowing her to be encircled by other vessels, including the battleships Rodney and King George V, whose attacks silenced all four turrets of the Bismarck and shattered her hull.
 She capsized at 10.35am with the loss of most of her crew.